Wildlife in Florida: Where, When and How to See an Array of Creatures

 When Christopher Columbus first saw a manatee, he thought it was a mermaid.
 These gentle vegetarians grow to ten feet long, weigh 1,000 pounds and are related to the elephant.
 Manatees head for warm waters in winter and can be seen in rivers, inlets, springs and near power plants.
-Choice viewing locations for these "sea cows" include Blue Springs, Crystal River and Homosassa Springs Wildlife State Park.
+Choice viewing locations for these "sea cows" include Blue Spring State Park, Three Sisters Springs and Homosassa Springs Wildlife State Park.

 Dolphins are warm blooded, air-breathing mammals with communication skills and social style.
 They wear a perpetual smile and playfully frolic alongside fast moving boats.
 Dolphins are routinely spotted from our shores year 'round.
 You can get up close and personal on an organized dolphin watching cruise or dolphin swim program at an aquarium, or see them at parks and sanctuaries from Northwest Florida to the Everglades.

 A national symbol since 1782, this true American bird is the only eagle unique to North America.
 The southern variety favors feathering its nest in Florida - we support more breeding bald eagles than any other state.
 They mate for life, building huge nests in the tops of large trees near rivers, lakes, marshes or other wetland areas.
 See them year-round at Marco Island, an official Bald Eagle sanctuary, or nesting at Merritt Island National Wildlife Refuge.